From tulips to chrysanthemums, our series “The Language of Flowers” explores everything from fresh flower care tips to flower symbolism and meaning.

 Known by a variety of names, including Indian poke, Indian hellebore, and green false hellebore, this plant is extremely toxic.
 Just a few false hellebore plants have the power to kill an entire garden or farm, as well as livestock if ingested.

-Most often found emerging from desert grasslands and canyons, this pea-like flower changes color depending on its age.
-When they first bloom, they’re a bluish purple color.
+Most often found emerging from desert grasslands and canyons, these pea-like flowers change color depending on their age.
+When they first bloom, they’re a bluish-purple color.
 As they get older, they begin to appear red or tan.

 At nearly four feet tall, this fast-growing perennial may be a weed, but its lovely purple flowers may make you think twice about grabbing the weed killer.
 At a single time, as many as 40 small, purple flowers can bloom on one side of its long, green stem.